-Fast forward to 2015.
 Mammography screening for breast cancer has become commonplace — and has saved at least tens of thousands of lives.
-The five-year survival rate has increased from 75 to 90 percent, and many breast cancers are successfully removed by minor surgery.
+The 5-year survival rate is

 Despite this progress, breast cancer remains a frightening diagnosis.
 And though our communities have rallied around breast cancer patients with emotional support and funding, dealing with breast cancer can be a lonely road.
 Fortunately, there are many strong voices to help you in your fight.
 Consider these podcasts for the vital information and inspiring stories they provide.

-Breastcancer.org’s podcast archive is a village of strong voices, from many perspectives.
+Breastcancer.org’s podcast archive is a village of strong voices from many perspectives.
 Patients, survivors, and experts gather here to talk about their own experiences, as well as news and research.
-The organization’s medical adviser, Brian Wojciechowski, M.D., explains complex treatment and prescriptive issues in easy-to-understand language.
+The organization’s medical professionals explain complex treatment and prescriptive issues in easy-to-understand language.